msxvilo/job_postings_analysis_2023/README.md

 3. **Most In-Demand Skills:** SQL, Python, AWS, and Azure are also the most demanded skills in the data engineer job market, thus making it essential for job seekers.
 4. **Skills with Higher Salaries:** Specialized skills, such as node and mongo, are associated with the highest average salaries, indicating a premium on niche expertise.
 5. **Optimal Skills for Job Market Value:** kubernetes leads in demand and offers for a high average salary, positioning it as one of the most optimal skills for data engineers to learn to maximize their market value.

+### Closing Thoughts

+This project enhanced my SQL skills and provided valuable insights into the data engineer job market.
+The findings from the analysis serve as a guide to prioritizing skill development and job search efforts.
+Aspiring data engineers can better position themselves in a competitive job market by focusing on high-demand, high-salary skills.
+This exploration highlights the importance of continuous learning and adaptation to emerging trends in the field of data engineer.